dell/csm-docs/content/docs/getting-started/installation/operator/modules/authorizationv2-0.md

 - Install the [Secrets Store CSI Driver](https://secrets-store-csi-driver.sigs.k8s.io/getting-started/installation) enabling the [`Sync as Kubernetes Secret`](https://secrets-store-csi-driver.sigs.k8s.io/topics/sync-as-kubernetes-secret) and [`Secret Auto Rotation`](https://secrets-store-csi-driver.sigs.k8s.io/topics/secret-auto-rotation) features.
    >__Note__: If you are using Conjur with the Secrets Store CSI Driver, be sure to configure `--set 'tokenRequests[0].audience=conjur'` when installing the Secrets Store CSI Driver.
-- Create your own [SecretProviderClass Object](https://secrets-store-csi-driver.sigs.k8s.io/getting-started/usage#create-your-own-secretproviderclass-object) based on your external secret provider.
-You also have the option to create your own Redis secret in the SecretProviderClass.

 - For OpenShift environments, label the namespace: